aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 ### Adding metadata

-You can add high-cardinality data as part of your Metrics log with `addMetadata` method.
+You can add high-cardinality data as part of your Metrics log with the `addMetadata` method.
 This is useful when you want to search highly contextual information along with your metrics in your logs.

 !!! warning
     **This will not be available during metrics visualization** - Use **dimensions** for this purpose